Phone

 The connectors

 Since the wiring of the analog CCTV cameras will be based on the RG59 cabling system, the connectors used will be BNC connectors.
 Also, balloon connectors can be used for analog cameras.
-On the flip side, the wiring required for the IP cameras will be a CAT6 ethernet cabling system.
+On the flip side, the wiring required for the IP cameras will be a CAT6 Ethernet cabling system.
 Thus, the connectors will be RJ45 connectors patched into the network port.

 the IP cameras get powered through Power over Ethernet (PoE).
-This means that the ethernet cabling system will transfer both and signal directly from the NVR device.
+This means that the Ethernet cabling system will transfer both and signal directly from the NVR device.
 Network cameras will run on the existing structured cabling and networking infrastructure.
 The analog CCTV cameras get will require separate wiring for power and additional wiring for the signal.

+Video compression and encoding.
 CCTV cameras ride on different technologies for compressing the video data captured.
 Presently, H.264 video compression standard is what is being used on most CCTV cameras.
 However, a new compression standard H.265 is slowly being embraced as the standard for video surveillance compression.

 The H.265 is also known as the High-Efficiency Video Coding technique.
 This compression technology is twice as efficient as the previous one.
 Besides, the H.265 can optimize bandwidth utilized to just about 35% of the standard requirement.
 Moreover, the original quality of the video will be maintained even after compression.